vinnywiz/Peer-to-Peer-Lending/README.md

 # 6. Conclusion and Future Work
 Predicting the occurrences of loan default in a peer-to-peer lending platform is crucial and challenging task.
 More accurate prediction models would be highly beneficial since the failure of a peer-to-peer lending platform could trigger a series of financial risks.
 Our project shows that machine learning methods have broad application prospects in the prediction of P2P loan default.

-For future work, we would wnat to deploy our model and have a real-time machine learning predictions
+For future work, we would want to deploy our model and have a real-time machine learning predictions

-## Refrences
+# 7. Refrences
 Xu, J., Lu, Z. & Xie, Y. Loan default prediction of Chinese P2P market: a machine learning methodology.
 Sci Rep 11, 18759 (2021). https://doi.org/10.1038/s41598-021-98361-6

 Molnar, C., 2022.
 Interpretable Machine Learning. [online] Christophm.github.io.
 Available at: <https://christophm.github.io/interpretable-ml-book/> [Accessed 15 March 2022].